Vaccinia Immune Globulin (Intravenous)

 [US Boxed Warning]: Maltose in vaccinia immune globulin can interact with glucose monitoring systems and test strips.
 CNJ-016® contains maltose.
 Falsely-elevated blood glucose levels may occur when glucose monitoring devices and test strips utilizing the glucose dehydrogenase pyrroloquinolinequinone (GDH-PQQ) based methods are used.
 Glucose monitoring devices and test strips which utilize the glucose-specific method are recommended.

 Positive direct Coombs' test due to transitory increase of antibodies.

-Note: Actual frequency varies by dose and rate of infusion
+Frequency not defined.
+Actual frequency varies by dose and rate of infusion.

 Cardiovascular: Peripheral edema

 Central nervous system: Dizziness, fatigue, feeling hot, headache, pain, paresthesia, rigors, sensation of cold

 Neuromuscular & skeletal: Back pain, muscle spasm, tremor, weakness